murich/php-cryptocurrency-address-validation/README.md

 # php-cryptocurrency-address-validation

-Easy to use PHP Bitcoin and Litecoin address validator.
+Easy to use PHP cryptocurrency address validation lib.

-One day I will add other crypto currencies.
-Or how about you? :)
+Don't hesitate to add more currencies!

 ## Usage